GIScience/ohsome-api/docs/time.rst

     * ``/``: #/# where # equals the earliest and latest timestamp in the OSHDB
     * ``//PnYnMnD``: #/#/period where # equals the earliest and latest timestamp in the OSHDB

-.. note:: If '-MM-DD' or just '-DD' is not given, '01' is used as default for month and day.
-If 'Thh:mm:ss' is not given, '00:00:00Z' is used as a default for the time.
+.. note:: If ``-MM-DD`` or just ``-DD`` is not given, ``01`` is used as default for month and day.
+If ``Thh:mm:ss`` is not given, ``00:00:00Z`` is used as a default for the time.
           If the time parameter is undefined, the latest available timestamp within the underlying OSHDB is used per default.
 It reflects the time of the last edit in the current data set.